se-edu/se-book/projectDuke/text.md

 * remember to use relative paths rather than absolute paths such as `C:\data`.
 If not, your app can cause unpredictable results when used in another computer.
 * remember to [specify file paths in an OS-independent way](https://www.sghill.net/how-do-i-make-cross-platform-file-paths-in-java.html).
 If not, your app might not work when used on a different OS.

+{{ icon_important_big_red }} Your code must handle the case where the file doesn't exist at the start.
+Reason: when someone else takes your Duke and runs it for the first time, the required file might not exist in their computer.
+Similarly, if you expect the data file to be in as specific folder (e.g., `./data/`), you must also handle the 'folder does not exist yet' case.

 </div><hr><!-- ================================================================================================ -->
 <div id="Level-8">